Skip to Content

 So the next idea was to breed the hypoallergenic, standard poodle to the hardworking and trainable Labrador Retriever.
 The hope was that the combination would result in at least one puppy that could work for the women and her husband.

-Out of the 3 puppies that resulted from the pairing only one proved not to affect the husband’s allergies and went on to be trained to be a guide dog for the woman.
+Out of the 3 puppies that resulted from the pairing only one proved not to affect the husband’s allergies.
+This one pup went on to be trained as a guide dog for the woman.

 But that left two dogs without a home to go to.
 It seemed no one wanted a mixed breed guide dog.

 So to find them homes, the dogs were named Labradoodles and touted as a special new breed that was hypoallergenic.
-Since that time, the demand for the Labradoodle has only increased.
+Since that time, the demand for the Labradoodle has exploded.

 Labraoodle sitting with white back ground